Cacciucco

 Cacciucco ([katˈtʃukko]) is an Italian fish stew native to the western coastal towns of Tuscany.
-It is especially associated with the port city of Livorno in Tuscany and the town of Viareggio north of it.
+It is especially associated with the port city of Livorno, in Tuscany, and the town of Viareggio north of it.

 Overview

 Cacciucco is a hearty stew consisting of several different types of fish and shellfish; one tradition holds that there should be five different types of fish in the soup, one for each letter c in cacciucco.
 A wide variety of Mediterranean fish and shellfish may be used, such as red gurnard, armored gurnard, scorpionfish (scorfano), small clams such as littleneck or manila, firm-fleshed fish such as monkfish or other whitefish, red snapper, John Dory, or grouper, mussels, shrimp, and calamari.
 Traditionalist chefs add a stone taken from the sea to the dish.
 Crabs, eels, cuttlefish, octopus, bream, mullet, or anything else caught that day might be used.

 A wide variety of other ingredients are used in the broth, including various vegetables (which might include onions, tomatoes, leeks, zucchini, or yellow squash), spices (which might include garlic, aniseed, dried crushed red pepper, kosher salt, black pepper, parsley, thyme, or bay leaf) and other ingredients (which might include fish stock, tomato paste, vermouth, or wine, either white or red).
 There are many variants of cacciucco, varying by region and availability of ingredients.

-The dish is traditionally attributed to the Near East, which might be true, as the word cacciucco comes from the Turkish kaçukli ("bits and pieces" or "odds and ends"), which reflects how the stew is made, from a variety of fish.

-Pellegrino Artusi, in his classic 1891 cookbook, gave the following recipe:
+Pellegrino Artusi, in his 1891 cookbook, gave a recipe using onions, garlic, oil, parsley, salt, and pepper, with: